MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-index-schema.md

 ### Academic paper entity schema

 The following schema definition is for an index that supports academic paper entities, and is meant to be a subset of the full [MAKES academic entity schema](reference-makes-api-entity-schema.md).
+It also includes references to [example synonym files detailed on the synonym how-to page](how-to-index-synonym.md#example).

 ``` JSON
 {